abeulke/Beulke_et_al_2023_Molecular_Ecology/README.md

 Title: Distinct patterns of inheritance shape life-history traits in steelhead trout

-Authors:Anne K. Beulke, Alicia Abadía-Cardoso, Devon E. Pearse, Laura C. Goetz, Neil F. Thompson, Eric C. Anderson, John Carlos Garza
+Authors: Anne K. Beulke, Alicia Abadía-Cardoso, Devon E. Pearse, Laura C. Goetz, Neil F. Thompson, Eric C. Anderson, John Carlos Garza

 DOI:

 Data used in these analyses can be found on Dryad at: